IsaacMwendwa/Twitter-ETL-of-Elections-PoliceBrutality-HateSpeech-Data/README.md

 * This project is aimed at providing actionable insights to support United Nations' (UN) Sustainable Development Goal (SDG) Number 16.
 * The SDGs are goals that are universally set by the UN Member States, to end poverty, protect the planet, and ensure peace and prosperity to all people.
 * According to the UN, SDG Number 16 is directed to "Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels."
 * This project is directed at supporting the achievement of SDG 16, by providing data to generate actionable insights to stakeholders regarding the 2022 Presidential Elections, Police Brutality, and Propagation of Hate Speech, in one of Kenya's most widely used social media platform -- Twitter.

+## Build Tools
+* Python 3
+* Tweepy -- Python library for Twitter API
+* PostgreSQL
+* JSON
+* SQLAlchemy
+* Pandas

+## Pre-requisites
+You need to have the following to run
+* PostgreSQL RDBMS installed
+* Twitter API Keys -- access tokens, consumer keys
+* Python 3 environment with Tweepy, Pandas, Numpy, SQLALchemy, Json, and Glob libraries installed

+## ETL Process